Laurie Sanborn

 Laurie Sanborn is an American politician in the state of New Hampshire.
-She is a member of the New Hampshire House of Representatives, sitting as a Republican from the Hillsborough 41 district, having been first elected in 2012.
-Sanborn has been a Deputy Majority Leader since December 2, 2020.
+She is a former member of the New Hampshire House of Representatives.
+A Republican from the Hillsborough 41 district, she was first elected in 2012.
+Sanborn served as Deputy Majority Leader starting on December 2, 2020.
 Sanborn served in the House previously, representing Merrimack 5 from 2010 until her resignation on June 5, 2012.

+Controversy

+In 2023, Sanborn resigned as chairwoman of the commission to Study the Effect of Recent Changes Made to the Charitable Gaming Laws.
+This happened after she was named in an investigation of her husband, former State Senator Andy Sanborn, and his alleged illegal use of $844,000 in pandemic assistance.